AllenInstitute/openscope_databook/docs/intro.md

+# OpenScope Databook

-# OpenScope Databook: Addressing the Reproducibility Challenge in Neuroscience through the Integration of Text, Data, and Code into a Comprehensive, Collaborative, and Version-Controlled Publication
+### Addressing the Reproducibility Challenge in Neuroscience through the Integration of Text, Data, and Code into a Comprehensive, Collaborative, and Version-Controlled Publication

 <!-- authors start -->